 I had what appeared to be a pretty normal life for a long time.
 I grew up in very rural Arkansas, in the type of place that most people don’t believe exists any more.
 I married my college sweetheart, and we moved to Alabama and stayed married for 15 years.
 I would describe Huntsville, Alabama as only slightly less conservative than the area around it.
 I had a love-hate relationship with Alabama for the entire time I lived there.

 In late 2010, my husband nearly died in a motorcycle accident.
 He survived, albeit with a severe brain injury that affected both his memory and personality.
 Two years after the accident, after he was stabilized and generally finished with his recovery, we agreed to divorce.
-Within a year, the divorce was final, we lost both of our two elderly littermate kitties to heart issues, and I relocated to Portland, Oregon.
+Within a year, the divorce was final, we lost both of our two elderly littermate kitties to heart issues, and I relocated to Portland, Oregon after spending some time in Australia.